This is part of a series focusing on the details of each item that needs to be pruned in a Commerce database.

 Number of rows to be deleted:

 You can use dbclean to prune this one.
-Object=staglog and Type=obsolete
+Object=user and Type=guest

 If you wanted to prune it manually, you could, keeping in mind all the gotchas for big deletes – you’d probably want to break it up.
 You don’t want to run it as one statement, but it would be: